cdoublev/css/doc/parse/README.md

 `Element.style` is an instance of `CSSStyleDeclaration` storing a list of declarations.

-A declaration for a property can appear in the prelude (as a feature or style query) or the block value of any rule.
+A declaration for a property can appear in the prelude (as a feature or style query) or the block value of an at-rule or a qualified rule.
 A declaration for a descriptor can only appear in the block value of an at-rule.
 A property applies to one or more elements whereas a descriptor applies to a single resource.

 ---